suzukiplan/bmarine-steam/README.txt

 Controls

-This game can be played with a gamepad or keyboard.
+- This game can be played with a gamepad or keyboard.
-Button assignments can be freely customized in the SteamInput menu.
+- Gamepad's button assignments can be freely customized in the SteamInput menu.
+- Keyboard's assignments can be freely customized by the UI (Windows) or config.json (Linux/macOS)

 Keyboard Controls (Windows)

-- Cursor key: D-Pad (Can be changed in the key configuration)
+- Cursor key: D-Pad
-- X key: A button (Can be changed in the key configuration)
+- X key: Jump
-- Z key: B button (Can be changed in the key configuration)
+- Z key: Fire
+- C key: Rapid Auto-Fire
-- Space key: START button (Can be changed in the key configuration)
+- Space key: Pause
-- ESC key: SELECT button (Can be changed in the key configuration)
-- CTRL+R: Reset the game
+- CTRL+R: Reset
-- CTRL+X: Exit the game (CTRL+Q, CTRL+C also work)
+- CTRL+X: Exit (CTRL+Q, CTRL+C also work)
 - Alt+Enter: Toggle full screen (CTRL+F also work)
 - CTRL+A: Toggle screen aspect mode
+- CTRL+L: Toggle scanline mode
 - CTRL+S: Screen Resolution Settings
 - CTRL+K: Key configuration for the Keyboard

 Keyboard Controls (Linux/macOS)

 - Cursor key: D-Pad
-- X key: A button
+- X key: Jump
-- Z key: B button
+- Z key: Fire
-- Space key: START button
+- C key: Rapid Auto-Fire
-- ESC key: SELECT button
+- Space key: Pause
-- R: Reset the game
+- R: Reset
 - Q: Exit the game
-- R: Reset

 Notes on the Linux/macOS version

 When you launch Battle Marine, a configuration file called config.json will be generated.
 The config.json file is saved under the directory opened by opening the Battle Marine page in the Steam client and selecting "Settings Icon" > "Manage" > "Browse local files".
 You can customize the following items:
-- graphic.isFullScreen: true = full screen, false = window mode
+- graphic.isFullScreen: true = full screen mode, false = window mode
 - graphic.isScanline: true = with screen effects, false = without screen effects
 - gaphic.windowHeight: height of the screen in window mode
 - gaphic.windowWidth: width of the screen in window mode